kshatsharmaaa/Carexes/Mongo Installation/Notes.md

-we can use extension for vs code but harkirat told to connect via compass so we can download it locally use url to connect via aplication my mongo url ready: mongodb+srv://kshatsharmaaa:<db_password>@cluster0.4s20m.mongodb.net/
+we can use extension for vs code but harkirat told to connect via compass so we can download it locally use url to connect via aplication my mongo url ready: check env